Grant-Giesbrecht/CX-old/README.md

 # CX

+*This project is no longer maintained.
+See "Grant-Giesbrecht/CX" for the replacement project.*

 A Tool for Compiling and Running C/C++ Programs via Comments

 This command line program allows the user to simply type 'CX <program_name>' to compile and run a C or C++ program.
 The objective of this project is to allow C/C++ to become a competative alternative to Python or Octave/MATLAB when someone is searching for a quick and easy programming language.
 The second purpose is to make code more easily portable (especially for C/C++ rookies) by saving all compile/link/run information in computer interpreted comments, kind of like a makefile that can't be separated.